foundriesio/docs/source/reference-manual/security/secure-elements/secure-element.050.rst

       :width: 6in

-To offer universal access to Secure Element we developed and up-streamed this `apdu`_ based interface accessible via libseteec.
-This interface allows the normal world to send APDU frames to the SE05x using OP-TEE's SCP03 secure session.

-A python application that also uses this interface is `ssscli`_, a tool developed by NXP to provide direct access to its secure element:
+A python application that also uses the APDU interface is `ssscli`_, a tool developed by NXP to provide direct access to its secure element.
+This tool might serve some purpose during development but it is not required on a deployed product (we advise users to deploy **fio-se05x-cli** and standard pkcs#11 tools instead).

 .. code-block:: none